opentracing-contrib/java-specialagent/README.md

 3) The _Java Instrumenter_ must not adversely affect the runtime stability of the application on which it is intended to be used.
 This goal applies only to the code in the _Java Instrumenter_, and cannot apply to the code of the instrumentation plugins made available in opentracing-contrib.
 4) The _Java Instrumenter_ must support static and dynamic attach to applications running on JVM versions 1.7 to latest.
 5) The _Java Instrumenter_ must implement a lightweight test methodology that can be easily applied to a module that implements instrumentation for a 3rd-party plugin.
 This test must simulate:
-   1) Launching the test in a process with the -javaagent flag that points to the _Java Instrumenter_ (in order to test automatic instrumentation functionality of the `otarules.btm` file).
+   1) Launching the test in a process with the `-javaagent` vm argument that points to the _Java Instrumenter_ (in order to test automatic instrumentation functionality of the `otarules.btm` file).
    2) Elevating the test code to be executed from a custom ClassLoader that is disconnected from the system ClassLoader (in order to test bytecode injection into an isolated ClassLoader that cannot resolve classes on the system classpath).
    3) Initialize a MockTracer as GlobalTracer, and provide a reference to the Tracer instance in the test method for assertions with JUnit.
 The _Java Instrumenter_ must provide a means by which instrumentation plugins can be configured before use on a target application.